rlivingsus/misc/AllBooks.md

 - Putnam, Robert: Bowling Alone
 - Quick, Matthew: The Silver Lining Playbook; We Are the Light
 - Quinn, Kate: The Diamond Eye
 - Randel, Weina Dai: The Last Rose of Shanghai (kindle)
+- Rao, Nilima: A Disappearance in Fiji
 - Rawls, Wilson: Where the Red Fern Grows
 - Raymer, Edward: Descent into Darkeness
 - Redman, Jason: Overcome